coderjs/NeighborhoodMap/README.md

 # Project Name: Neighborhood Map (Project 5 for Udacity Front Developer Nanodegree)

-TODO: Functionally, this project is a collection of my favorite Indian Restaurants in my neighborbood.
+Functionally, this project is a collection of my favorite Indian Restaurants in my neighborbood.
 Murray Hill, New York is nicknamed "Curry Hill" for its high concerntration of South Asian restaurants.
 They are ample and excellent.